Have you been told you or a loved one has low vision?

 These are the most common eye diseases that cause low vision:

 - Macular degeneration causes blurred or partially obscured central vision.

 - Diabetic retinopathy causes blind spots, blurriness and visual distortions.

 - Retinitis pigmentosa causes poor peripheral and night vision.

 Increased light sensitivity and loss of color contrast can also result from these ocular diseases.

 Low vision is diagnosed through a dilated eye exam.
 Your eye doctor will test your near, distant, central and peripheral vision.
 Your eye doctor will also dilate your pupils for a better view of the inner structures of your eyes.

-A thorough examination of the inner ocular structures will enable detection of any signs of a condition that may lead to low vision.
+A thorough examination of your eye health will enable detection of any signs of a condition that may lead to low vision.